Glossary

 • Whistleblower Investigator

-Any member of the internal or external team tasked with investigating a whistleblower disclosure.
+Is any member of the internal or external team tasked with investigating a whistleblower disclosure.
+They are required to possess the following qualities:

 • Whistleblower Protection Officer